Claims Against Executors

 An executor’s duties will generally come to an end when the deceased’s estate has been fully distributed to the beneficiaries.
 However, if the deceased has set up a trust of their money, an executor’s role will normally become the role of a trustee of the Will trust.
 The trustees may continue to administer money in a trust for the benefit of the trust’s beneficiaries for many years after the deceased has died.

-Examples of situations when you may consider claims against an executor
+Situations where you may consider claims against executors

 A beneficiary may wish to consider a claim against an executor in many situations, but common scenarios include: